princenyeche/jiraone/api.md

       * [body, author, updateAuthor]

    * `result` -> returns a payload of the entire data.

+   * `first_comment` -> returns the first comment in the body content.
+Can only be called when "body" option is called on the type_field else returns "None".

+   * `last_comment` -> returns the last comment in the body content.
+Can only be called when "body" option is called on the type_field else returns "None".

 * ***Properties you can use*** <br />